 Long oval wooden sounding-box covered with rawhide through which the wooden stem passes twice emerging under a round hole near the lower end of the sounding-box.
 Three strings (missing) were originally fastened to thong rings near top of stem and to the three prongs at its lower end.
 Played with a plectrum or a bow (?).
 Instrument of identical type known from Tibati, Adamaua.
 Attribution to Dahomey due to Oldman.

-Exchange from H. A. Walters
+Exchange with H. A. Walters

 You may also be interested in these objects: